 Important Notes for Authors

 We want to provide potential authors with some important notes on our journal's philosophy.
-As mentioned earlier, we welcome papers from a variety of academic disciplines, as long as they address matters relevant to VET.
+As mentioned, we welcome papers from a variety of academic disciplines, as long as they address matters relevant to VET.
 Another important note is that papers should contribute significantly to the international conversation on VET.
 Be aware that you are addressing an international audience, therefore ensure that your paper is open to criticism from a broad, international community.
+Most of our desk rejections occur due to poor language use, which can result in incomprehensible text.
+We do not recommend using AI for translating or editing your manuscript, as texts generated or edited with AI still tend to be inferior to those written by humans in terms of grammar, style, and coherence.